Adam5Wu/ESPAsyncWebServer/README.md

 | Un-arbitrated scheduling | Controlled scheduling |
 | ------------------------ | --------------------- |
 | <img src="docs/Async_NoSched.png"> | <img src="docs/Async_WithSched.png"> |

-### Improved digest authentication
-ESP8266 is a fairly under-powered device, especially when it comes to memory.
-Serving multiple concurrent TLS sessions are infeasible in most scenarios.
-So we are practically stuck with unencrypted HTTP, and hence digest authentication becomes a necessity.

-There are multiple extensions/flavors of digest authentication, MD5 is the most commonly implemented.
-My implemention extended the support to MD5-sess, which allows more efficient authentication.

-In addition, support of SHA256(-sess) digest authentication will come in the near future -- brute forcing a MD5 collision is very feasible nowadays.

 ### Fully offloaded authentication and access control
 In conjunction of the [ESPEasyAuth](https://github.com/Adam5Wu/ESPEasyAuth), my implementation can completely offload authentication and access control from the handlers, so that develper only need to focus on handler functionality.